AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-dv360-destination.md

 Note the following details that are specific to [!DNL Google Display & Video 360] destinations:

-* You can send the following [identities](../../identity-service/namespaces.md) to [!DNL Google Display & Video 360] destinations: **Google cookie ID, IDFA, GAID, Roku IDs, Microsoft IDs, Amazon Fire TV IDs**.
+* You can send the following [identities](../../identity-service/namespaces.md) to [!DNL Google Display & Video 360] destinations: Google cookie ID, IDFA, GAID, Roku IDs, Microsoft IDs, and Amazon Fire TV IDs.
 * Activated audiences are created programmatically in the Google platform.
 * Adobe Real-time CDP does not currently include a measurement metric to validate successful activation.
 Refer to the audience counts in Google to validate the integration and understand audience targeting size.